spcourse/sp1/modules/monopoly/en/moving around/10 Moving around.md

 ## Moving around and buying properties

 We'll now expand `simulate_monopoly()` with the possibility of buying properties and with that we'll have to keep track of which properties have/haven't been bought.
-We start by moving around the board in Donald Trump mode: we can buy anything, we're the only player in the game and we keep moving around until everything is in our possession.
-The question we have to answer in this assignment is as follows: "How long (how many throws) does it take for all streets to be ours?".
+We start by moving around the board in Donald Trump mode: we can buy anything, we're the only player in the game, and we keep moving around until everything is in our possession.
+The question we have to answer in this assignment is as follows: "How long (how many throws of two dice) does it take for all streets to be ours?".

 It is crucial that we monitor how many streets (and which ones) we have in our possession.
 This can be done through the use of a list (again 40 elements long) where each element represents whether the player owns the corresponding property.
 Start the list out as a collection of 40 zeros.